plindman/experiments/README.md

 │   │   └── (other files related to experiment 1)
 │   ├── experiment_2/ # Second experiment
 │   └── (other experiments)
+│
+│ # Create common things e.g. the experiments network
+│ # Run once when you begin - remember to chmod +x it
+- init.sh
 ```

 ## Services Directory